rystsov/warp9/README.md

 To beat the first point you can use a divide and conquer approach (if a templating language is sophisticated).
 But if you face large and interactive template based app you are in trouble.
-Templates and its code behide are tightly coupled, so almost any edits to templates should be done simultaneously with edits to code behide.
+Templates and its code behide are tightly coupled, so almost any edits to templates should be done simultaneously with edits to code behind.
 That fact makes impossible to use divide and conquer approach and that fact also kills an idea of extracting some interface solution to a reusable component since it is an infinitely harder to distribute two files ( template and code behide) compared to one.